sierrafromcalifornia/Film-Analysis-Project/README.md

 This goes beyond our film analysis and is worth further exploration.

 * **Groom less experienced storytellers.** If Microsoft develops a repeated process where experienced storytellers groom up and comers, Microsoft is much more likely to develop a steady stream of quality filmmakers that audiences will grow to love.
 Due to the popularity of streaming, this could mean even there ealier work can get future recognition and revenue.
 * **Pay attention to a growing trend toward diversity.** One of Microsoft's primary values stated is diversity and inclusion.
 Viewers across the US and the world are becoming increasingly diverse and studies show that audiences favor stories that reflect their own.
 Microsoft has the chance to launch with this sort of understanding in their DNA.
 While diversity is sometimes noted in Hollywood, there are enormous strides needed (see [UCLA's 2020 Diversity Report](https://socialsciences.ucla.edu/wp-content/uploads/2020/02/UCLA-Hollywood-Diversity-Report-2020-Film-2-6-2020.pdf)) and there isn't a leading studio yet that has from its origin stood for diversity in front of and behind the camera.
 Quality storytellers are starting to make film decisions based on these factors (see efforts like the inclusion rider).
-Many of the necessary pieces and collaborators are already in existence (see firms like Charles King's [MACRO](https://www.staymacro.com/), Scott Budnick's [One Community](http://1communityllc.com/), Ava Duvernay's [Array](http://www.arraynow.com/).
+Many of the necessary pieces and collaborators are already in existence (see firms like Charles King's [MACRO](https://www.staymacro.com/), Scott Budnick's [One Community](http://1communityllc.com/), Ava Duvernay's [Array](http://www.arraynow.com/)).
 I believe this is a trend worth betting on for the long term and can make Microsoft stand apart.
-I'd like to prove it.
 * **Expand on our findings to chart increasingly current findings** While our IDMB dataset showed the current top 250 films, there is such a range of years covered that we could determine attributes and trends that have changed over time and would enhance these findings to become increasingly relevant.
 We could also introduce additional current ways of gauging the success of a film - by introducing streaming metrics and data around evergreen content that continues to take in profit and royalties.
 We could also expand beyond the medium to enlist Microsoft's studio to create other types of visual content versus long-form films.

 ## For More Information